agda/agda/doc/user-manual/language/copatterns.lagda.rst

         pred zero = zero
         pred (suc x) = x

     test₁ : 3rd enum-Nat ≡ 3
     test₁ = refl

     test₂ : backward-2 enum-Nat 5 ≡ 3
     test₂ = refl

 Note that if we want to use automated case-splitting and pattern matching to implement one of the fields, we need to do so in a separate definition.

-With *copatterns*, we can define the fields of a record in the same way that we defined the cases of a function:
+With *copatterns*, we can define the fields of a record as separate declarations, in the same way that we would give different cases for a function:

 ..
   ::